AkashAfzal/CountMasterClone/README.md

 # [Count Master Clone]
-[In this project is a clone of count master game
+In this project is a clone of count master game in URP Repo have:
-Repo have:
 - Controller with proper characters with animations
+- Ui Integrated
+- Sounds and Particles Integrated
-- Few Levels]
+- Few Levels